beezy-dev/verbose-couscous/docs/community/k8s-secrets.md

     - the Kubernetes API server has an encryption at rest configuration API object  ```EncryptionConfiguration``` to configure [encryption providers](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/).
 This approach streamlines the process as every CRUD operations depends on the API server which will handle the encryption/decryption requests.
 - from a deployment perspective, etcd will consume available storage from the master node(s), storage that could be encrypted using different options, one being dm-crypt.

-!!! warning
+#### Mitigation

 While the CLI tooling approach might address the unsecure manifest and ease GitOps practice, it would be a rather significant implementation.
 Reducing the implementation complexity by using the existing ```EncryptionConfiguration``` would ease the consumption of secrets but leave the Ops with an unsecure manifest.

 While using the ```EncryptionConfiguration``` protects the data field for Secrets and ConfigMap, it does not encrypt all the other API object definition like Pods, Services, StatefulSet, ...

 While encrypting the data at the disk/file system level will protect any CRUD operations on the etcd content being written on disk, it will not protect against unauthorized etcd client access.

-    **Therefore, both options needs to be implemented to reduce the blast radius from security standpoint An "Encrypt-All" request for enhancement would be required to provide full protection.**
+***Therefore, both options needs to be implemented to reduce the blast radius from security standpoint.***

+!!! success
+    Encrypt all master node(s) disk or/and any storage endpoint used by etcd.
+    Leverage the Kubernetes ```EncryptionConfiguration``` to handle data field encryption operation via the API server and a defined provider (See [API](#API) for more details).

+!!! bug
+    An "Encrypt-All" request for enhancement would be required to provide full protection.

 ### Manifest

+One could consider to simply use the ```kubectl``` command to create the secret and it would be fine if the workstation is hardened to avoid memory and console footprints.
+But this would reduce the autonomy and velocity of a CI/CD development leveraging a container platform as it will require to have the endpoint owner to inject the secret, which at the end will still be base64 encoded within the etcd datastore if no

+Considering a GitOps approach, revisioning a Kubernetes Secret manifest is providing the sensitive data to the entire organization having read access and even more in case of breach.

 ### API

-The address the relative high concern, the [Kubernetes Project](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/) advises to leverage the ```EncryptionConfiguration``` API objects to perform encryption at rest for Secrets at creation time.